donadonny/Fitting-Room/README.md

   *  Use switches to add these rest apis according to user preferences

 #### Possible future updates
-* possibly add swipe-functions
+* Add swipe-functions
-* P
+* Add favorites to database